Significant revisions since the last chapter update are highlighted in the CIG Table of Updates which is available on the PHAC website.

-If indicated, diphtheria-tetanus-pertussis-polio-Hib-containing vaccines as appropriate for age should be administered at least 14 days before the initiation of immunosuppressive therapy (e.g., high-dose systemic corticosteroids [2 mg/kg per day or 20 mg/day or more of prednisone or its equivalent] for 14 days or more; chemotherapy; radiation therapy; azathioprine; cyclosporine; cyclophosphamide; infliximab).
-If this cannot be done, a period of at least 3 months should elapse after immunosuppressive drugs (except high-dose systemic corticosteroids) have been stopped before administration of diphtheria-tetanus-pertussis-polio-Hib-containing vaccines to ensure immunogenicity.
+If indicated, diphtheria-tetanus-pertussis-polio-Hib-containing vaccines as appropriate for age should be administered at least 14 days before the initiation of immunosuppressive therapy (e.g., high-dose systemic corticosteroids [2 mg/kg per day for a child or 20 mg/day or more of prednisone or its equivalent for an adult] for 14 days or more; chemotherapy; radiation therapy; azathioprine; cyclosporine; cyclophosphamide; infliximab).
+If immunization cannot be completed in this time frame, a period of at least 3 months should elapse after immunosuppressive drugs (except high-dose systemic corticosteroids) have been stopped before administration of diphtheria-tetanus-pertussis-polio-Hib-containing vaccines, to ensure immunogenicity.
 A period of at least 4 weeks should elapse between discontinuation of high-dose systemic steroids and administration of diphtheria-tetanus-pertussis-polio-Hib-containing vaccines.
 The interval between discontinuation of immunosuppressive drugs and diphtheria-tetanus-pertussis-polio-Hib-containing preparations may vary with the intensity of the immunosuppressive therapy, underlying disease and other factors.

 People with neurological disorders with onset preceding immunization should receive all routinely recommended immunizations.
 Refer to Tetanus Toxoid and Pertussis Vaccine in Part 4 for information regarding other components in diphtheria toxoid-containing combination vaccines.
 Refer to Immunization of Persons with Chronic Diseases in Part 3 for additional general information.